 Suggested Dubrovnik Hotels in Babin Kuk

-- Royal Blue Hotel (Luxury).
-This adults-only hotel boasts a rooftop pool and a beachside spot for a stylish getaway.
+Looking for a (kinda) lowkey but sophisticated spot?
+Royal Blue Hotel is an adults-only hotel that boasts a rooftop pool and a beachside location for a stylish getaway.

 Gruž – Best Place to Stay in Dubrovnik on a Budget